mroyal29/portfolio/README.md

-# portfolio
-Hi I'm Maggie!
+# Hi I'm Maggie
+Welcome to my portfolio!

+Here is a selection of my work from my classes as part of UC Berkeley MIDS program (Master of Information and Data Science) and personal projects.